davidbmitchell/davidbmitchell.github.io/_posts/2015-06-11-Atlanta-Braves-WAR-Comparison.md

 struggle mightily this season.
 So far we wrong as the Braves sit at 29-30 and just 2.0 games back as of June 10.
 Their record would undoubtably be better if their relievers had not blown a few games this year.
-This is evident by the fact their relief pitching ranks 29th in RA/G (4.41), and that in the table listing WAR values below shows that most of the Braves' players that have been performing below replacement level are relievers.
+This is evident by the fact their relief pitching ranks 29th in RA/G (4.41), and in the table listing WAR values below shows most of the Braves' players which have been performing below replacement level are relievers.

 # The Comparison